 How did our ancestors discover Bronze?

 The Stone Age is considered the period in human history where the most advanced things on the planet that people were able to create were sharpened pieces of stone, but this invention was more important than it sounds.
-Hunting now became possible and allowed more food for the winters and access too leather to make clothes and tents, but how did people get from chipping away at pieces of stone to smelting their own weapons and armour from Bronze?
+Hunting now became possible and allowed more food for the winter and access to leather to make clothes and tents, but how did people get from chipping away at pieces of stone to smelting their own weapons and armor from Bronze?

 How did our ancestors make Bronze?